TugboatQA/docs/tutorials/drupal7/index.md

 ## Tugboat Configuration

 Let's start with the complete working configuration.
-From there, we will step through each of the sections and explain what is going on.
-Then, you can customize your configuration as needed.
+This file needs to reside in `.tugboat/config.yml` in the root of your git repository.
+From there, we will step through it to explain what is going on.
+Then, you can customize it as needed.

 ```yaml
 services: